pelinski/map-final-project/readme.md

 # map-final-project
 This is a real-time delay with vibrato and a tremolo synced to the beat of the track playing.
 You will need a Bela board, two audio adapter cables, an AUX cable to connect your input sound source and headphones or a loudspeaker to play the output.

+(disclosure: the beattracking does not work very well.......... and the sync either)

 ## quickstart
 Clone this project in the `Bela/projects/` folder:
 ```bash